nathanqueme/All-in-One-Entreprise-Platform/README.md

 <img src="Assets/iOS-App-Hotel-Info.gif" alt="Hotel Services" width="200px">

 ### Ordering Food from the App
-> Demonstrates the ability to order food by adding items to the cart, with real-time order communication support between guests and staff."
+> Demonstrates the ability to order food by adding items to the cart, with real-time communication support between guests and staff for order updates.
 <img src="Assets/Ordering-Food.gif" alt="Ordering Food" width="200px">

 ---